Ariana DeBose wins the Oscar for supporting actress 60 years after Rita Moreno for the same role

 Ariana DeBose also thanked her family and reflected on her past growing up as an “openly queer and Afro-Latino woman of color,” highlighting the importance of art in her life.

+YOU CAN SEE: Oscar 2022: complete list of winners and what happened at the ceremony

-In this way, the actress vindicates the struggle of the “queer” community in which gender or sexuality do not refer to a monolithic concept and they become a means to make visible other practices beyond those socially accepted (such as heterosexual or monogamous).
+The actress thus vindicates the struggle of the “queer” community in which the gender or sexuality do not refer to a monolithic concept and they become a means to make visible other practices beyond those socially accepted (such as heterosexual or monogamous).

 #Ariana #DeBose #wins #Oscar #supporting #actress #years #Rita #Moreno #role